 Or scroll down to learn how these software and hardware integrations could improve your 3D printing experience and print quality.

 Save time with predefined print profiles

-Ultimaker Cura gives you access to over 400 parameters across 13 sections via the ‘Custom’ print settings button.
+Ultimaker Cura gives you access to over 400 searchable parameters via the ‘Custom’ print settings button.
 With these, you have almost unlimited control to adjust and improve your print quality for any 3D printer.

 Of course, changing and testing even a few of these settings takes time.
 For busy engineers and designers, this is where preconfigured material profiles become a big time-saving feature in Ultimaker Cura.

 Print settings profiles are the result of Ultimaker's effort to make the 3D printing process simpler and more reliable.
 To give you an idea, here’s a breakdown of what it takes to create a new print profile:

 Up to 100 print settings are tuned to achieve a basic profile that performs well for common challenges like overhangs and build plate adhesion

 This profile is expanded across three layer heights

 They are tested for 30 days (on 8 to 12 Ultimaker printers) and optimized for visual quality and mechanical properties

 These settings are then expanded for all Ultimaker 3D printers, using all Ultimaker accessories and across all print core sizes